How to buy Netflix (NFLX) shares in Australia

 Have Netflix's shares ever split?

-Netflix's shares were split on a 7:1 basis on 14 July 2015.
-So if you had owned 1 share the day before before the split, the next day you'd have owned 7 shares.
+Netflix's shares were split on a 7:1 basis on 15 July 2015.
+So if you had owned 1 share the day before the split, the next day you would own 7 shares.
 This wouldn't directly have changed the overall worth of your Netflix shares – just the quantity.
 However, indirectly, the new 85.7% lower share price could have impacted the market appetite for Netflix shares which in turn could have impacted Netflix's share price.

 Netflix share price volatility

-Over the last 12 months, Netflix's shares have ranged in value from as little as US$257.01 up to US$557.39.
+Over the last 12 months, Netflix's shares have ranged in value from as little as US$162.71 up to US$700.99.
 A popular way to gauge a stock's volatility is its "beta".

-Beta is a measure of a share's volatility in relation to the market.
-The market (NASDAQ average) beta is 1, while Netflix's is 0.9699.
-This would suggest that Netflix's shares are less volatile than average (for this exchange).
+Beta measures a share's volatility in relation to the market.
+The market (NASDAQ average) beta is 1, while Netflix's is 1.2759.
+This would suggest that Netflix's shares are more volatile than the average for this exchange and represent, relatively speaking, a higher risk (but potentially also market-beating returns).

-Netflix, Inc. provides subscription streaming entertainment service.
-It offers TV series, documentaries, and feature films across various genres and languages.
-The company provides members the ability to receive streaming content through a host of Internet-connected screens, including TVs, digital video players, television set-top boxes, and mobile devices.
-It also provides DVDs-by-mail membership services.
-The company has approximately 167 million paid members in 190 countries.
-Netflix, Inc. was founded in 1997 and is headquartered in Los Gatos, California.
+Netflix, Inc. provides entertainment services.
+It offers TV series, documentaries, feature films, and mobile games across various genres and languages.
+The company provides members the ability to receive streaming content through a host of internet-connected devices, including TVs, digital video players, television set-top boxes, and mobile devices.
+It also provides DVDs-by-mail membership services in the United States.
+The company has approximately 222 million paid members in 190 countries.
+Netflix, Inc. was incorporated in 1997 and is headquartered in Los Gatos, California.

 Frequently asked questions